Adeso

-Adeso (previously Horn Relief) is Nairobi-based humanitarian non-governmental organization.

-The organisation was founded by Fatima Jibrell in 1991, who handed leadership over to her daughter Degal Ali in 2006.
+Adeso (previously Horn Relief) is Nairobi-based humanitarian non-governmental organization founded in 1991.
+Its current leader, Degal Ali, joined the organization in 2003 and became executive director in 2006.
+Ali is an outspoken advocate against traditional aid organizations to allow local organizations to exercise more power and is the daughter of the organization's founder, Fatima Jibrell.

 The organisation is noted for its use of cash-based programming to support communities in Somalia and Kenya and for its executive director's advocacy efforts around advancing localisation.
 Its programs in Somalia, Kenya, and South Sudan also include women's literacy, agricultural support, and community environmental education.

 Nomenclature and history

 Adeso is a portmanteau of Africa Development Solutions.

 Adeso was founded in Connecticut, in 1991 by environmental activist Fatima Jibrell.
 Adeso was initially known as Horn of Africa Relief and Development Organization, with a mandate to provide a response to humanitarian needs in Somalia in the context of the Somali civil war and its effects on Jibrell's homeland of Somalia.
 Initial activities included the protection of acacia trees and old growth forest against logging for charcoal.

 In 1998, the organization changed its name to Horn Relief.

 In 2002, in response to Jibrell's advocacy work, the Puntland Government banned the export of charcoal in the region.
 The same year, Jibrell won the international Goldman Environmental Prize for Africa.

 The organisation implemented the first large-scale cash transfer program in Somalia in 2003.

 In 2006, Jibrell retired as executive director, and was succeeded by her daughter Degan Ali.
 The following year, Jibrell won the National Geographic's Buffett Award for Leadership in African Conservation, and the organisation published a cash transfer implementation manual.
 Also in 2006, the organisation launched a women's literary program in Sanaag, Somaliland.
-The program was initially met with some resistance from people who objected to women's education on religious grounds, however staff demonstrated that Koranic verses supported the education of women.
+The program was initially met with some resistance from people who objected to women's education on religious grounds, however staff defended the move by arguing that Koranic verses supported the education of women.

 The organisation changed its name to Adeso in 2012.
-Somali-American actor Barkhad Abdi joined Adeso as a voluntary Goodwill Ambassador in 2014.
+Somalian-American actor Barkhad Abdi joined Adeso as a voluntary Goodwill Ambassador in 2014.

 In 2019, Adeso pushed for a shift of power towards locally-community run humanitarian organisations.
-Adeso was one of the 286 organisations chosen by MacKenzie Scott to receive a share of her US$2.7 billion unrestricted donation in 2021.
+Adeso was one of the 286 organisations chosen by MacKenzie Scott in 2021 to receive part of her US$2.7 billion in pilot donations which served as a forerunner of Yield Giving.
+The organization planned to use the donation of $5 million to establish an endowment.
+Adeso has also received funds from the Bill & Melinda Gates Foundation.